worace/worace.github.io/_posts/2021-03-07-better-play-framework-request-pipelines-with-cats.md

 ## Summary

-Play is mostly pretty good but the built-in [Action Composition](https://www.playframework.com/documentation/2.8.x/ScalaActionsComposition) helpers can be hard to use.
+TL;DR: Play is mostly pretty good but the built-in [Action Composition](https://www.playframework.com/documentation/2.8.x/ScalaActionsComposition) helpers can be hard to use.

 Instead, roll your own, using cats-effect to model a web request pipeline: